spicypixel/core-kit-js/README.md

 ### operating-system

 The operating system module provides an abstraction for obtaining information about the current platform and user.
-A default implementation wraps the built-in NodeJS "os" module.
+A default implementation wraps the built-in Node.js "os" module.
 Convenient enums are provided for common values.

 #### Sample